 As I mention above, the effect of BREXIT on farmland subsidies is going to have an impact on values too.
 It is one thing for land owners to get free money from the EU, (and the richer they are the more the get) but quite another for the British taxpayer to see their money going directly to wealthy landowners.
 There will have to be some means testing or cap to make the continuation of farmland subsidies at anything like their current level politically palatable.

-The iliquid nature of agricultural land means that price fluctuations are very slow but I believe that during 2018 a continuing softening for grade 2 and below, is the most likely outcome, unless of course the pound falls again and significantly.
+The illiquid nature of agricultural land means that price fluctuations are very slow but I believe that during 2021 a continuing softening for grade 2 and below, is the most likely outcome, unless of course the pound falls again and significantly.

 Farmland prices in the South West (courtesy of Strutt & Parker)